Clinical Trial Opportunities and Participation Options

-Since 1977, Altru Cancer Center has partnered with the Mayo Clinic Cancer Center in Rochester, MN and the National Cancer Institute (NCI) to offer leading clinical trial research in our community.
-The research group is known as the Alliance for Clinical Trials in Oncology, providing our patients with access to emerging cancer treatment options.
+Since 1977, Altru Cancer Center has partnered with Mayo Clinic Cancer Center in Rochester, Minnesota, and the National Cancer Institute to offer leading clinical trial research in our community through a research group called the Alliance for Clinical Trials in Oncology.
+Membership in this group provides our patients with access to emerging cancer treatment options and:

 - Gives our physicians access to the latest information regarding advances in cancer treatment

 - Means seeking the best cancer treatment doesn’t have to include relocating

 Clinical trials are research studies that test new ways to diagnose, treat or prevent disease or manage side effects of existing treatments.

 Clinical trials test new treatments, diagnostic approaches or prevention strategies in people, a key differentiator from preclinical studies, such as cell studies or animal studies, that take place in a laboratory.
 Preclinical studies precede clinical trials and offer evidence that a treatment or technique is likely to be safe and effective in people.
 The role of a clinical trial is to confirm that with further investigation.

 Participation in a clinical trial is completely voluntary.
 Clinical trials also take place in phases:

 - Phase I trials establish a treatment’s safety.

 - Phase II trials determine effectiveness.